benpate/derp/README.md

 ## Better Error Reporting for Go

 Derp is a drop-in replacement for the default error objects, and can be used anywhere that expects or requires an error value.
 It enhances Go's default with additional tracking codes, error nesting, and plug-ins for reporting errors to external sources.

 ## 1. More Informative Errors

-Derp encapulates all of the data you can collect to troubleshoot the root cause of runtime errors.
+Derp encapsulates all of the data you can collect to troubleshoot the root cause of runtime errors.
 Here's a quick look at each argument.

 * **Location** The location where the error took place, typically the name of the package and function
 * **Message** A human readable description of the error